 September part 1: This is a big month for Patric, with a brand-new website, newly re-designed environmentally friendly packaging, and another new addition to our permanent line!
 Red Coconut Curry is a bar of smooth dark chocolate with chiles, ginger, sea salt and lime and lemongrass essence.
 This bar is then topped with crunchy, toasted, sweet-salty coconut that is unlike anything we’ve ever tasted.

 September part 2: Patric Chocolate wins two of the seven chocolate awards at the NW Chocolate Festival, a Gold in the inclusion category for our In-NIB-itable bar, and a Silver in the plain chocolate category for our 67% Madagascar bar.

 October part 1: Patric Chocolate is proud to win two Gold Medals & Four Silver Medals in the Americas arm of the International Chocolate Awards for our 67% Madagascar, 67% Piura (a Chocolate Garage Exclusive), and the Mocha OMG.
 Now, on to the World Finals!

 October part 2: Patric Chocolate is proud to win two Silver Medals in the 2013 World Finals of the International Chocolate Awards for our 67% Madagascar and 67% Piura (a Chocolate Garage Exclusive)!
 Patric Chocolate is the only US company to receive medals in the dark chocolate bar category.

 January: Patric Chocolate wins three Good Food Awards for 70% Signature Blend, Mocha OMG, and Mint CRUNCH!
-PBJ OMG, our most popular bar, scores a finalist nod.
+PBJ OMG, our most popular bar, scores its second finalist nod.